 The Northwestern Medicine Valley West Hospital Auxiliary offers scholarships to local residents who are pursuing healthcare careers.
 Applicants must live within the Valley West service area.
 These communities include Earlville, Sandwich, Plano, Somonauk, Leland, Yorkville, Bristol, Sheridan, Serena, Newark, Millington, Millbrook, Big Rock, Hinckley, and Waterman.
 Every applicant must be a high school graduate and must show proof of acceptance into a post-secondary health-related program.

 Application forms, transcripts and test scores are required for the subsequent fall semester.
 Scholarships are awarded on the basis of demonstrated financial need, academic merit and career goals.
 Each year, the Valley West Hospital Auxiliary awards healthcare career scholarships to deserving students.

-Application and instructions are available online at https://foundation.nm.org/scholarships/, they are also available in the Valley West Hospital Unique Boutique Gift Shop For questions or more information contact Cathy Orseske at 815-498-2796, or by emailing firstname.lastname@example.org.
+Applicants can download Northwestern Medicine Valley West Auxiliary Scholarship application and instructions .
+Applications are also available in the Valley West Hospital Unique Boutique Gift Shop For questions or more information contact Cathy Orseske at 815-498-2796, or by emailing email@example.com.
 Applications must be received in the Volunteer Services office or postmarked by the due date.

 Women’s Board of Lake Forest Hospital Scholarships